Program overview

 Program Structure

-• Comprehensive study of human development, exceptionalities, and counseling strategies.
+• Focus on individual and group programming, human development, and counseling strategies.

 Featured Experiences

-The Human Service Practitioner program offers several unique experiences that enhance the learning journey:
+The Human Service Practitioner program offers a variety of unique experiences that enhance the learning journey for students:

 Career Options

-Graduates of the Human Service Practitioner program can pursue a variety of rewarding career paths in Canada.
-Some potential job options include:
+Graduates of the Human Service Practitioner program have a wide range of career opportunities available to them in Canada.
+Some potential job roles include:

-• Social Service Worker: Assist individuals and families in accessing community resources and support services.
+• Social Service Worker: Assist individuals and families in accessing social services and support systems to improve their quality of life.

-• Mental Health Support Worker: Provide support to individuals experiencing mental health challenges, facilitating their recovery and well-being.
+• Mental Health Support Worker: Provide support to individuals experiencing mental health challenges, helping them navigate their recovery journey.

-• Community Outreach Coordinator: Develop and implement programs that engage and support community members in need.
+• Community Outreach Coordinator: Develop and implement programs that connect community members with resources and services to enhance their well-being.

-• Substance Abuse Counselor: Work with individuals struggling with addiction, offering guidance and support for recovery.
+• Substance Abuse Counselor: Support individuals struggling with addiction by providing counseling, resources, and strategies for recovery.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.